Catalog Description

 • Projects

-• Example: Compose a 16-32 measure composition in compound meter for piano.
+• Example: Compose a 16-32 measure composition for piano.
 Composition must include proper handwritten notation or use of notation software, use of various chord inversions and qualities.

 Repeatable